Manheim Township near Lancaster in Lancaster County, Pennsylvania — The American Northeast (Mid-Atlantic)

 Topics.
 This memorial is listed in this topic list: Charity & Public Work.

 Location.
-40° 4.163′ N, 76° 16.24′ W. Marker is near Lancaster, Pennsylvania, in Lancaster County.
+40° 4.163′ N, 76° 16.24′ W. Memorial is near Lancaster, Pennsylvania, in Lancaster County.
 It is in Manheim Township.
-Memorial is at the intersection of New Holland Pike (U.S. 23) and Linden Ave, on the left when traveling east on New Holland Pike.
+It is at the intersection of New Holland Pike (U.S. 23) and Linden Ave, on the left when traveling east on New Holland Pike.
 Touch for map.
-Marker is at or near this postal address: 1695 New Holland Pike, Lancaster PA 17601, United States of America.
+Memorial is at or near this postal address: 1695 New Holland Pike, Lancaster PA 17601, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
-Landis Graveyard (approx. 1.2 miles away); Isaac Long Barn (approx. 1.6 miles away); Hunsecker Covered Bridge (approx. 1.8 miles away); Henry Hess Landis Farm (approx. 1.8 miles away); Henry Norwood "Barney" Ewell (approx. 1.9 miles away); Lafayette (approx. 2.1 miles away); Belmont Lime kiln (approx. 2.1 miles away); Belmont Quarry (approx. 2.2 miles away).
+At least 8 other markers are within 3 miles of this marker, measured as the crow flies: Landis Graveyard (approx. 1.2 miles away); Isaac Long Barn (approx. 1.6 miles away); Rossmere Base Ball Park (approx. 1.6 miles away); Hunsecker Covered Bridge (approx. 1.8 miles away); Henry Hess Landis Farm (approx. 1.8 miles away); Henry Norwood "Barney" Ewell (approx. 1.9 miles away); George Ross (approx. 2 miles away); Lafayette (approx. 2.1 miles away).
 Touch for a list and map of all markers in Lancaster.